stonecrusher/trust/README.md

 This is the German translation of Nicky Case's phenomenal *explorable explanation* "The Evolution of Trust".

-You can [play it at here](https://jkoelling.github.io/trust/).
-It's also linked from the original English version.
+You can [play it here](https://jkoelling.github.io/trust/).
+It's also linked from the [original English version](http://ncase.me/trust/).

 Please open an issue if you find an error with the translation or if text overlaps other elements of the user interface.
 All other issues belong [upstream](https://github.com/ncase/trust).